Advising Frequently Asked Questions

 - A C or higher is required for: CSC 116, 216, 217, and 226

-- All other CSC classes a D minus or higher is accepted as long as your major GPA is above a 2.0
+- Unless otherwise specified, a grade of D minus or higher is accepted as long as your GPA is above a 2.0

-- Students pursuing a Concentration are required to have a C or higher in concentration Restricted Electives as outlined by the degree audit
+- Students pursuing a Concentration are required to have a C or higher in certain concentration electives as outlined by the degree audit

 If you are attempting to enroll and are not currently in one of those majors or minors, there are two paths for enrollment.